NineOfGaming/animated-java-df/README.md

 ### About this fork (`animated-java-df`)

 This repository is a fork of Animated Java with support for exporting projects to **DiamondFire**.
-The exporter is still work in progress, so expect rough edges and occasional breaking changes.

 ### Install the plugin